 – Sunglasses are essential for hot weather hiking since they protect your eyes from the sun and reduce glare.

-– If you’re hot weather hike doesn’t have much shade, bring a bandana or handkerchief to cover your neck or drape over your head for some protection from the hot sun.
+– If you’re hot weather hike doesn’t have much shade, Wear a hat, bandana or handkerchief to cover your neck and head for some protection from the hot sun.

 – Wear sunscreen and reapply regularly according to the product’s instructions.